iwaldman/ipfs-image-dapp/avoiding_common_attacks.md

  * Avoiding looping behavior where e.g. a function costs more and more gas each time is used.

 ## DoS with Block Gas Limit
-Does not loop over arrays of undetermined length.
+We do not loop over arrays of undetermined length.

-Requires caller to specify an index when retrieving specific image details.
+The caller is required to specify an index when retrieving specific image details.

-Limits the length of user supplied data.
+There are limits to the length of user supplied data.
 Each string has a max length.

-These practices reduces the chance of the gas cost exceeding the gas limit.
+These practices reduce the chance of the gas cost exceeding the gas limit.

 ## TX.ORIGIN Problem

 The contract uses msg.sender instead of tx.origin.

 ## Exposed Functions
 It is easy to accidentally expose a contract function which was meant to be internal, or to omit protection on a function which was meant to be called only by priviledged accounts (e.g. by the creator).

 We have mitigated against this risk by:
+ * Following coding standards and best practices.
+This is verified by running the Solidity linter [solium](http://solium.readthedocs.io/en/latest/user-guide.html).
  * Auditing the compiler-generated ABI to ensure no unexpected functions appear.